contiamo/react-runtime-config/README.md

 ## Multiconfiguration admin page

-As soon as you have more than one configuration in your project, creating an administration page than merge everything is a nice to have.
+As soon as you have more than one configuration in your project, you might want to merge all thoses configurations in one administration page.
 Of course, you will want a kind of `ConfigSection` component that take the result of any `useAdminConfig()` (so `field`, `reset` and `namespace` as props).

 Spoiler alert, having this kind of component type safe can be tricky, indeed you can try use `ReturnType<typeof useFirstAdminConfig> | ReturnType<typeof useSecondAdminConfig>` as props but typescript will fight you (`Array.map` will tell you that the signature are not compatible).